 Crypto companies

 The AFM is responsible for the supervision of crypto-asset service providers (CASPs).
-As of 30 December 2024, providers of crypto-asset services must have a license from the AFM, or another European supervision authority, in order to (continue to) offer these services.
+Providers of crypto-asset services must have a license or notification from the AFM, or another European supervision authority, in order to offer these services.

 MiCAR defines ‘crypto-assets’ as “a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology”.
 A ‘crypto-asset service’ means any of the following services and activities relating to any crypto-asset: